-- To set the shutter speed, turn the
+- To set the shutter speed, turn the <

 dial.

-- To set the aperture, hold down the <Av
+- To set the aperture, turn the < > dial.

-✓ > button and turn the < △
+- If it cannot be set, set the <LOCK►> switch to the left, then turn the <

+or <

-✓ > dial.
+dial.

-- Press the shutter button halfway.

-- The exposure setting will be displayed in the viewfinder.

-- The exposure level mark <1>

-indicates how far the current

-exposure level is from the standard
+- Press the shutter button halfway. - The exposure setting will be displayed in the viewfinder and on the LCD panel. - The exposure level mark <1> indicates how far the current exposure level is from the standard exposure level.

-exposure level.